HPC - Arnold’s cat map

 }

-The two innermost loops build a \(P'\) from \(P\); the outermost loop applies this transformation \(k\) times, using the result of the previous iteration as the source image.
-Therefore, the outermost loop can not be parallelized due to a loop-carried dependence (the result of an iteration is used as input for the next iteration).
+The two inner loops build \(P'\) from \(P\); the outer loop applies this transformation \(k\) times, using the result of the previous iteration as the source image.
+Therefore, the outer loop can not be parallelized (the result of an iteration is used as input for the next one).
+Therefore, in the version above you can either:

 1. Parallelize the y loop only, or